danielzmbp/remag/README.md

 - rich-click (≥1.5.0)
 - joblib (≥1.1.0)

-The package includes the pre-trained 4CAC classifier models for bacterial sequence filtering.
-The 4CAC classifier code is adapted from the [Shamir-Lab/4CAC repository](https://github.com/Shamir-Lab/4CAC).
+The package includes a pre-trained 4CAC classifier model for bacterial contig filtering.
+The 4CAC classifier code and models are adapted from the [Shamir-Lab/4CAC repository](https://github.com/Shamir-Lab/4CAC).

-## Usage Examples

-REMAG can be used in various ways depending on your needs.
-The primary usage is through the command-line interface after installation.

 ## Acknowledgments

 The integrated 4CAC classifier (`xgbclass` module) is adapted from the work by Shamir Lab:

 - **Repository**: [Shamir-Lab/4CAC](https://github.com/Shamir-Lab/4CAC)
-- **Paper**: 4CAC - 4-class contamination assessment classifier for prokaryotic genome assemblies
+- **Paper**: Pu L, Shamir R. 4CAC: 4-class classifier of metagenome contigs using machine learning and assembly graphs.
+Nucleic Acids Res.
+2024;52(19):e94–e94.

 ## License